I got bashed

 - Thank them for their time and effort

-- Apologize for things that you clearly did wrong
+- Apologize for things that you clearly did wrong or by mistake

-- Address every single on of them
+- Address every single one of them

 - Be polite

-- Ask them to specify the things they are bashing about
+- Ask them to specify the things they are bashing about (most will just throw vague insults without clarifying why they are insulting)

-- Clarify all the misunderstandings or misconceptions
+- For those who actually explain, clarify all the misunderstandings or misconceptions

 - NEVER become emotional